 But, displaying and storing beverages requires additional overhead, including refrigerators and coolers.
 Not to mention that the packaging takes up far more display space than other products.

-As you plan your store layout and investments into cannabis beverage infrastructure, consider all the factors at play.
+As you plan your store layout and investments into cannabis beverage infrastructure, consider all the factors at play, including the full costs of opening a cannabis dispensary in Canada.
 Yes, you should offer cannabis drinks, but perhaps dial it back until sales prove themselves at your location.

 If you strictly made business decisions based on media hype or a single report, you’d be relying on limited information.
 For example, you’d be forgiven if you went all-in on cannabis drinks based on the media attention they have received so far.
-Data on the best selling products in Canada offer only one snap shot of the market for your own business.
+Data on the best selling products in Canada offer only one snapshot of the market for your own business, which is why tools like understanding what dispensary owners earn in Canada can add crucial context.

 With TechPOS, you can quickly and easily pull business insights and real-time analytics through the dashboard.
-The TechPOS all-in-one platform collects and processes all your store’s data in real-time and delivers critical reports on what is profitable and what’s not.
+The TechPOS all-in-one platform collects and processes all your store’s data in real-time and delivers critical reports on what is profitable and what’s not, powered by real-time cannabis retail analytics for dispensaries.
 Plus, it integrates with Headset for even deeper granular data.